-Upkeep and maintenance expenses on property, plant and equipment are taken to profit or loss for the period in which they are incurred.
+Upkeep and maintenance expenses on property, plant and equipment are recognised in the income statement for the period in which they are incurred.
 However, costs incurred which increase capacity or productivity or extend the useful life of the asset are capitalised as part of the cost of the related asset.